sakasikai/blm-mll/source/CommandLineTools.md

 - `-label_file LABEL_FILE`

   The path of multi-labels file (corresponding to input sequences) in CSV format with a header.
-Each line in the file holds $q$ dimentional label in one space.
+Each line in the file holds $q$ dimensional label in one space.